Aynshe/WiimoteGun/README.md

 - 4 physical USB mice

 > [!NOTE]
-> Some keyboards are detected by Interception as both a keyboard and a mouse (composite device).
+> Some keyboards are detected by Interception as both a keyboard and a mouse (composite device), even if they don't have a trackpad or mouse function.
+For example, the **Kworld GAMDIAS HERMES Gaming Keyboard** is detected as both.
 In this case, you may need fewer physical devices (e.g., one keyboard and one mouse might be enough for 2 players).

 ## 📦 Installation